Whaleback Ridge

 Looking for the highest point on the ridge

-As we head back we see Saddle Mountain and Chimney Rock (mouse over).
+As we headed back we see Saddle Mountain and

-The sun sets as we hike along the road through the gap.
+The sun set as we hiked along the road through the gap

 82 J/1 Langford Creek